wamuumu/bio-labs/Lab02/README.md

 **Note** By increasing the population initial range, the overall diversity between the individuals in increased, leading the solution to move away from the optimal value.

-### _Q1: Do you see a different algorithmic behavior when you test the EA on different benchmark functions?
+### _Do you see a different algorithmic behavior when you test the EA on different benchmark functions?
 Why?_

 Yes, different benchmark functions exhibit different behaviours based on their parameters, given that some of them are unimodal while others multimodal.